sebaskevn/blackjack-project/README.md

 Making the win/loss logic.

-Not sure where to add more card images when drawing.
+Not sure where to add more card images when drawing cards.